 Someone you know has gotten into blacksmithing and you're looking for an appropriate gift!
 Never fear!
 I can get you pointed in the right direction.

 Honestly, I've lost track of how many gift ideas are in this increasingly epic post.
 There were 60+ ideas here a few years ago.
-Compiling and updating this list takes a LOT of time and effort, so there are affiliate links that will give the school a tiny kick-back.
+Compiling and updating this list takes a LOT of time and effort, so there are affiliate links that will give the school a tiny kick-back (I think I made $43 last year, this is an act of love, not a get-rich scheme!).
 Please feel free to comparison shop and leave me feedback if you find a better product or better deal.
 Picture

 Tongs I am VERY fond of "Tom Tongs", and that's most of what I use at the shop.
 I especially like the "bolt" tongs or the "v-bit" tongs.
 I also really like the "z-box" jaw tongs which allow you a great deal of flexibility on how you can hold things.